 The Gentlewomen Series is an ode to women who we look up to and have shown incredible strength during these unprecedented times.
 They are partners, professionals, breadwinners and mothers.
-Now, they are also now teachers, psychologists, and homemakers.
+They are also now teachers, psychologists, and homemakers.
 All achieved with the uttermost kindness, gentleness and grace.

 “A gentle woman is like a ‘gentle giant’.
 When I see a woman who is gentle, it doesn’t mean she is more quiet and more reserved as one might assume.
 She may be gentle in the way she appears, but she is a giant underneath.
 A giant of love, empowering and inspiring others, a giant of experience — a woman of depth.”
 Mother, Head of Care & Counsel at The Collective (TC) Church and interior designer of RUMA Living, Dewi Joesoef is truly the backbone of her family.